RoderickQiu/wnr/README.md

 #### Main Program

-For the full text of licenses, go see [this file](https://github.com/RoderickQiu/wnr/blob/master/NOTICE.md), which is also included in every copy of wnr.
+For the full text of licenses, go and see [this file](https://github.com/RoderickQiu/wnr/blob/master/NOTICE.md), which is also included in every copy of wnr.

 - node-shi, [**my own project**](https://www.npmjs.com/package/node-shi) following MIT License.
 - cmd-or-ctrl, [**another project of mine**](https://www.npmjs.com/package/cmd-or-ctrl) following MIT License.